 Another aim of the weekend is with the family having a chance to spend a more focused and quality time together, thus to demonstrate some respite qualities of the programme.

 Overall it is hoped that as a result of the weekend the programme supports parents/carers in coping with the stress that they encounter as a result of their child’s injury.
 In addition it will enable the volunteer staff of the SBCC, to have a greater understanding of the experiences of burn injured children and their families.

 Picture Gallery – Take a look at a selection of pictures taken at the Families’ weekends.

-We are looking to hold our 9th Families weekend, 7th to 9th December 2018.
-Details have yet to be finalised
+We are hoping to hold our 9th Families weekend, in December 2020, we need to take into account all Covid-19 restrictions, therefore details have yet to be finalised.